Vegan & paleo overnight chia pudding with almond butter and raspberry coconut cream

 Portion size

 For a small to regular dessert, you can make two portions with the specified quantities.
-When I used to take this for breakfast, I took one large portion of four layers as shown in the photo.
+When I used to take this for breakfast, I took one large portion of four layers as shown in this image.

 Ingredients

-- Raspberries – frozen is fine, but for a nice topping fresh gives a nicer overall look.
+- Raspberries – Preferably fresh but frozen is fine as well.
+For a nice topping fresh gives a nicer overall look.

-- Coconut cream – thickened part of coconut milk.
+- Coconut cream – thickened part of a can of full fat coconut milk.

 - Maple syrup or coconut flower sugar